Skip to main content

 By Blog

-The Valdosta Public Art Advisory Committee (PAAC) will host their next monthly meeting on Thursday, February 18, at 11:30 a.m.
-In order to practice social distancing, this public meeting will be held in the Josette’s Gallery of the Turner Center for the Arts, located at 527 N. Patterson Street.
-It is requested that each attendee wears a mask.
+The Valdosta Public Art Advisory Committee (PAAC) will host their next monthly meeting on Thursday, May 20, at 11:30 a.m.
+This public meeting will be held in the Price-Campbell Gallery of the Turner Center for the Arts, located at 527 N. Patterson Street.

 The purpose of PAAC is to further the purchase, creation and appreciation of public art for its aesthetic value to the community.
 The PAAC also encourages the preservation and protection of works of public art which play a vital role in the economic development of the community.